 If you qualify for the PM&E exemption, you may obtain certain machinery and equipment (PM&E) exempt from PST.

-The PM&E exemption includes replacement parts, materials and services for qualifying PM&E, parts and materials to assemble qualifying PM&E, and certain PM&E used by service providers.
+The PM&E exemption includes replacement parts, materials and services for qualifying PM&E, and parts and materials to assemble qualifying PM&E.

 The following activities qualify for the PM&E exemption and are discussed in this bulletin.